Basics

 Status

-Estimated percent of land area occupied by deciduous riparian vegetation in the Lake Tahoe Region relative to TRPA adopted numeric target (blue line).
+Estimated percent of land area occupied by deciduous riparian vegetation in the Lake Tahoe Region.
 Changes in the percent cover are a result of different interpretations of the baseline amount of undisturbed vegetation and changing mapping techniques/resolution, not necessarily actual changes in vegetation type.
-Sources: ((TRPA, 2007, 2001; USDA, 2009)
+Sources: (USDA, 2010)

 Name Options